hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900646v1-rag-prism-a-personalized-rapid-and-immersive-skill-mastery-framework.md

 ---
 layout: default
-title: RAG-PRISM: A Personalized, Rapid, and Immersive Skill Mastery Framework with Adaptive Retrieval-Augmented Tutoring
+title: "RAG-PRISM: A Personalized, Rapid, and Immersive Skill Mastery Framework with Adaptive Retrieval-Augmented Tutoring"
 ---

 # RAG-PRISM: A Personalized, Rapid, and Immersive Skill Mastery Framework with Adaptive Retrieval-Augmented Tutoring